openharmony/docs/en/application-dev/reference/apis/js-apis-bundle-BundleInfo.md

 # BundleInfo

 The **BundleInfo** module provides bundle information.
-Unless otherwise specified, all attributes are obtained through **GET_BUNDLE_DEFAULT**.
+Unless otherwise specified, the information is obtained through [GET_BUNDLE_DEFAULT](js-apis-Bundle.md).

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## BundleInfo<sup>(deprecated)<sup>

 > This API is deprecated since API version 9.
-You are advised to use [BundleInfo](js-apis-bundleManager-bundleInfo.md) instead.
+You are advised to use [bundleManager-BundleInfo](js-apis-bundleManager-bundleInfo.md) instead.

 **System capability**: SystemCapability.BundleManager.BundleFramework

 | Name                             | Type                                                        | Readable| Writable| Description                                                        |
 | --------------------------------- | ------------------------------------------------------------ | ---- | ---- | ------------------------------------------------------------ |